This past week many of us learned a lot about Facebook’s data collection, sharing and business practices.

 Further, data is placed in different silos.
 “Photos” contains albums – you can delete entire albums, fortunately.
 But the photos posted on your time line can only be deleted by going to the Activity time line and deleting them one by one.
 Then there is a section called “Events”.
 Any time you clicked on Interested or Going, Facebook logged that.
 Stuff is hidden all over the place so that Facebook can claim they allow you to delete things while simultaneously making it as difficult as possible to find where you can delete it.

-I concluded that Facebook is unsafe for everyone.
+I concluded Facebook is generally unsafe for everyone.
 Realistically, deleting your account may not be something you can do – at least not right now.
 However, there are steps you can and should take to protect your personal information.
 I will discuss those steps in another post soon.

 Personally, I have removed myself from about 90% of the Groups I belonged to on Facebook, unliked all of the Pages I had liked, deleted all of my photo albums, and have turned off nearly all Notifications.
 I will also be deleting 2 or 3 of the 4 pages that I run on Facebook and unfriending those friends that I have had little or no interaction with.
 I will no longer post anything to my personal page nor will I ever again click “Like”.